 - ¼ cup maple syrup pure

-- 1 tbsp chipotle peppers in adobo sauce chopped
+- 1 tablespoon chipotle peppers in adobo sauce chopped

-- 1 ½ tsp minced garlic about 3 cloves
+- 1 ½ teaspoon minced garlic about 3 cloves

-- 1 tsp liquid aminos or soy sauce
+- 1 teaspoon liquid aminos or soy sauce

-- 1 tbsp fresh squeezed lemon juice half a lemon
+- 1 tablespoon fresh squeezed lemon juice half a lemon

 - Cut salmon filet into four even sized pieces, leaving skin on.